microsoft/ContosoTraders/docs/App-Deployment-Guide.md

-<html><h1> Contos Traders - Deployment Guide </h1></html>
+<html><h1> Contoso Traders - Deployment Guide </h1></html>

 This deployment  guide is designed to help you deploy Contoso Traders application in your Azure environment.
 Contoso Trader is a micro-services-based application, leveraging various Azure services including Azure Kubernetes Service, App Services, Cosmos DB, SQL Database and many more.
 While it’s possible to deploy overall solution using Azure Portal, CLI, PowerShell, ARM Templates, we will be using a combination of GitHub Actions and bicep templates to automate the provisioning of overall solution.

-This will deploy all components defined in architecture  – https://github.com/microsoft/ContosoTraders/blob/main/docs/architecture/contoso-traders-enhancements.drawio.png
+This will deploy all components defined in architecture  – [Architecture Diagram](https://github.com/microsoft/ContosoTraders/blob/main/docs/architecture/contoso-traders-enhancements.drawio.png)

 <html><h3>Pre-Requisites</h3></html>

 You will need following before we start with deployment.
 1. An Azure Subscription with Owner rights.
-If you don't have an Azure subscription, create a free account before you begin.(https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+If you don't have an Azure subscription, create a free account before you begin by clicking [here](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 2. A GitHub Account.
-You can create a free account here https://github.com/
+You can create a free account [here](https://github.com/).

 <h2>Preparing your Azure Subscription</h2>

 <h3>Register Required Resource Providers</h3>

 You will need to register required resource providers on your Azure subscription to your subscription to use the required Azure services.
-1. Login to Azure Portal by visiting https://portal.azure.com and sign-in with an account having Owner privileges.
+1. Login to Azure Portal by visiting [Azure portal](https://portal.azure.com) and sign-in with an account having Owner privileges.
 2. Navigate to Subscription > Resource Providers
 3. Find following resource provider and click register.
 	1. Microsoft.Operationsmanagement